PeteHaitch/phd_thesis/markdown/paper_reviews.md

 > In summary, it appears that the “maintenance DNA methylation” refers to the preservation of average levels of DNA methylation at certain regions, but not to an accurate copying of site-specific DNA methylation patterns.

+## \cite{Lacey:2009by}

+> Excessively long context ranges might render the model ineffective, while choosing multiple breakpoints along a sequence would assume a piecewise model that is not likely to be biologically realistic.

+I should address the "piecewise model ... unrealistic" issue in my discussion of `methsim`.